micha-p/gumsolver/README.md

 gumsolver
 =========

-This Lua package extends the propagation of constraints to values with uncertainties.
+Propagation of constraints for values with uncertainties implemented in Lua

 Starting with one of the most exciting sections of the wizard book, these algorithms were ported to Lua and then adapted to make better use of tables.
 According to the rules for propagation of errors, a network equations is filled with values and their associated uncertainties into both directions.

 A command line tool is provided, which can work on files or tables or can be used interactively.
 In debugging mode, additional messages on any changes ("probes") are sent to stderr.
 Check the example files for proper use of equations.
 In table mode, columns for absolute or relative uncertainties are marked with traing +- or ± or % respectively and filled during output.